 In the meantime, you can make the custard.

 Boil the sugar and milk in a pot, until it start to boil.
 Whisk everything else in a heat proof bowl until thick and smooth.
 Pour the boiling milk in a thin stream, into the egg mixture while whisking.
 Then, pour the mixture back into the pot and cook over medium heat, whisking non-stop until the custard starts to thicken.
 Once it has thickened, pour into a container cover the top with a cling film and chill until needed.

-When you are ready to make the tarts, roll out the dough just like you did for the lamination.
+When you are ready to make the tarts, roll out the chilled puff dough just like you did for the lamination.
 Folds facing you and roll away from you into a long rectangle of about 10 inches of width.
-The thickness is about 3/4 cm.
+The thickness is about 2-3mm.
 It doesn’t have to be exact.

 Now starting from one side, roll the dough length-wise into a log. (yes it looks like we are going to make cinnamon rolls)

 And now we cut the long log in to pieces of about 1 1/2 inches(1- 1.5 inch) thick.
 This thickness determines the thickness of the tart base and also how wide you can roll it out.
 If your tart molds are smaller, cut 1 inch pieces.

 Check how all the layers are exposed on the cross section.
 This is how it should be.